Sith-call/2021-AI-Engineer-Training-Course/README.md

 I learned an overview of AI.

-I implemented a small neural network by coding myself.
+I implemented a small neural network by python myself.

 I did object detection using MS COCO dataset with Yolov4 and Darkent.